Stone sculptures of horses and sheep in the Caucasian States

-Stone sculptures of horses and sheep – are zoomorphic headstones, spread in the South Caucasus, Western Armenia (now the eastern part of Turkey) and Iranian Azerbaijan, the main part of which is dated back to the 13th-19th centuries.
+Stone sculptures of horses and sheep – are zoomorphic headstones, spread in the South Caucasus, Eastern Turkey and Iranian Azerbaijan, the main part of which is dated back to the 13th-19th centuries.

 Most of the animal sculptures reach considerable sizes.
 Some of them stand on pedestal.
 Sculptures made with great artistic mastery and expression are also met with besides schematically and roughly intagliated sheep and horse figures.
 Backs and sides of horses and sheep are covered with relief pictures of everyday life scenes, besides inscriptions.
 Inscriptions carved with Arabic script are also frequently found on headstones.

 History of appearance and learning

 Pictures of alive beings in every form were restricted after occupation of the region by Arabs in the 8th century.
 National creativity of countries occupied by Arabs was gradually avoided restrictions of Sharia beginning from the second half of the 9th century, when reign of Arabs was strongly shaken and weakened by the Khurramites movement and fight of local feudals against the Caliphate.
 Pictures of alive beings appeared in national arts again.
 It is considered that headstones were made in forms of sheep and horses beginning from the 15th century.
 These headstones are considered as an example of restriction of Islamic dogmatics.
 Horses were always carved in overridden forms and in harness.
 Besides inscriptions armours of deceased person sculptures – bow, arrows, sword, shield, quiver and others were also portrayed on.

 Pictures of wild goats, deer, in some cases hunting scenes for these animals and sometimes everyday life episodes were also carved on stone sheep, besides the inscriptions.

 Firstly, a French geologist Frederic Dubois de Montpereux (1798 – 1850) mentioned about similar sculpture in “Voyage autour du Caucase”.
 There are materials in “Historie de la Societe nationale des l’antiquite” work of Perrot et Chipiez (Volume V, page 170).
 Then it was mentioned in works of German archeologist Arthur Milchhöfer “Archeologische Zeitung” of 1883, in “Bulletin de la Société nationale des antiquaires de France” in 1899 (balance of Turkish cemetery in Yerevan city) – “Report of Archeological Commission for 1898”.
 Letters in the southern semitic alphabet carved on sculpture of horse, found out near Dikh village of Kurdistan region, were opened by E.Y.Resler.
 A horse sculpture from Tselkinskiy district of Tiflis Governorate was also mentioned (I.P.Rostomov, Akhalkalaki uyezd in archeological relations).